Thorium/csharp-refactor/README.md

 > The C# little-sister of [FSharp.Refactor](https://github.com/Thorium/fsharp-refactor)

 Functional refactoring suggestions for C#, implemented in F# on Roslyn.
-The rules care about correctness, measured performance and clear functional idiom — and deliberately not about naming, layout or conventions.
+The rules care about correctness, measured performance and clear idiomatic C# — and deliberately not about naming, layout or conventions.

 - light bulb quick fixes in your editor (Visual Studio, VS Code, Rider, anything that hosts Roslyn analyzers)